IlyasDeckers/SwooleRedis/README.md

 ## Limitations

-This is a simplified implementation for educational purposes and has several limitations:
+This is an educational implementation with several limitations compared to Redis:

-- Limited command set compared to Redis
+- Limited command coverage
+- Simplified implementations of some algorithms
-- Basic protocol implementation (not full RESP)
+- Basic transaction isolation
-- No persistence options
+- Limited client-side tooling
 - No clustering or replication
 - Limited security features